sidebar hamburger menu

 Follow these steps to enable Website Isolation for a domain:

-1. Enable the feature server-wide (administrator only, one-time setup):
+1. Allow the feature server-wide (administrator only, one-time setup):

 2. Enable isolation for a specific domain: